 1. VILLA YIN

-Villas Yin and Yang, two vibrant ocean-view homes set in an estate near Kamala Beach, were both designed by Thai architect Charupan Wiriyawiwatt.
-Known for their bold architectural features and thoughtful layout that takes full advantage of their hillside location, Yin and Yang are also brimming with thought-provoking art collections, including Marilyn Monroe prints by Andy Warhol and fascinating works by contemporary Chinese artist Shi Lifeng.
+Villa Yin , a vibrant ocean-view home set in an estate near Kamala Beach, was designed by Thai architect Charupan Wiriyawiwatt.
+Known for its bold architectural features and thoughtful layout that takes full advantage of its hillside location, Yin is also brimming with thought-provoking art collections, including Marilyn Monroe prints by Andy Warhol and fascinating works by contemporary Chinese artist Shi Lifeng.

 Baan Paa Talee Estate and Villa Minh, two dazzling villas on the Kamala headland, were both designed by Paris-based architects Arte Charpentier with many Thai and Asian design features incorporated to create bright, vivid open spaces and nature-infused luxury.
 Both villas cascade down the hillside to offer panoramic views with seamless connection between their expansive indoor and outdoor living areas.